Jack Hannah: Biography

-Hannah then went to Walter Lantz Productions and directed a number of films featuring Woody Woodpecker and some minor characters.
+Hannah eventually left for Walter Lantz Productions in 1960 and directed a number of films featuring Woody Woodpecker; most of the Woody Woodpecker, Chilly Willy, and Dynamo Doc shorts directed by Hannah had music by former-Warner Bros. composer and songwriter Eugene Poddany, who composed the shorts from 1960 to 1962, replaced by Darrell Calker, who composed from 1961 to 1964, and Clarence Wheeler who composed for Lantz from 1950 to 1967, and one short directed by Jack Hannah had Walter Greene as composer and Charles Mintz veteran Sid Marcus as director entitled Greedy Gabby Gator (released on January 1, 1963) and some minor characters.
 Besides directing shorts, Hannah also was assistant director for the television series The Woody Woodpecker Show, which began airing on October 3, 1957.
 "I did more or less the same thing that I did with Walt Disney in directing live-action except Lantz was better at taking direction."
-His last directing effort was the short Charlie's Mother-In-Law (released on April 16, 1963).
-He retired shortly thereafter.
+For his final days at Lantz, his shorts needed animation by Art Davis until he left in April 1963.
+His last directing effort was the short Charlie's Mother in Law (released on April 16, 1963).
+He retired shortly thereafter and replaced by Sid Marcus, who co-directed the Woody Woodpecker short Greedy Gabby Gator, released in 1963 with Jack Hannah as co-director with Sid Marcus, who directed at Lantz until 1967.

 In 1975, Hannah was one of the co-founders, along with T. Hee, of the Character Animation program at the California Institute of the Arts.

 Hannah was honored as a "Disney Legend" in 1992.
 Jack Hannah is often credited with developing, if not creating, the personality of the animated version of Donald Duck.
 It is for this reason Disney historian Jim Korkis has dubbed him "Donald Duck's Other Daddy."
 Despite that, Hannah has often been noted for being responsible for Donald's most formulaic period, where constantly paired Donald with pint-sized antagonists.
 The most famous of these antagonists are Chip 'n Dale, but other characters included Spike the Bee, Bootle Beetle and a colony of ants.
 These vermin became the focus of their shorts, relegating Donald to a supporting foil role with a consequent personality diminution.

 Hannah died from cancer in Burbank, California on June 11, 1994, at age 81.
+He is survived by his wife and two children.